mikosken/RefactoringAssignment/README.md

 To calculate statistics in the form of a list of `PlayerData`, an extension method called `ToToplist()` for `List<PlayerScore>` was added to a static class called `ToplistExtensions`.

-### Dependency Injection

-The core of Dependency Injection is that each class should only be concerned with implementing one specific thing, and any secondary/external functionality it needs should be **injected** and implemented elsewhere.

-In dotnet this is usually accomplished by using Constructor Injection, where all required dependencies are injected in the constructor on creation.

-Where do the dependencies come from at runtime then?
-The dependencies are usually specified early in the `Main()` method, or in a startup method called from `Main()`.

-A standard approach is to use the `Microsoft.Extensions.DependencyInjection` package, create a service provider, and add all dependencies to the service provider.
-The service provider then takes care of handling which dependency goes where.

-Dependencies are added with differing scopes:

--   Singleton: After initializing the requested dependency once it's kept in memory and reused until the application shuts down.
--   Scoped: A new instance of the dependency is created every time a new scope is created.
-(Create new scope, get new service provider from scope, get dependency from service provider.)
--   Transient: A new instance of the dependency is created every time that dependency is requested.

 ## Getting Started